po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/24-Stu_One-to-Many/README.md

 Work with a partner to implement the following user story:

-* As an book owner, I want to see what books belong in my collection.
+* As a book owner, I want to see what books belong in my collection.

 ## Acceptance Criteria